debaonline4u/debaonline4u/README.md

 - My LinkedIn Profile <a href = "https://www.linkedin.com/in/debashissahoo12/">Link</a>
 - I am open to work for below Job titles and Job locations,
     - Job titles: · Data Scientist · Machine Learning Researcher · Quantitative Analyst · Quantitative Researcher · Quant Developer
-    - Preferred job locations: · Bangalore · Hyderabad · Mumbai · UK (with sponsored visa) · USA (with sponsored visa) · Singapore
+    - Preferred job locations: · Bangalore · Hyderabad · Mumbai · UK (with sponsored visa) · USA (with sponsored visa) · Singapore (with sponsored visa)

 <!--
 **debaonline4u/debaonline4u** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.